Neural-Systems-at-UIO/QCAlign/docs/QCatlasmaps.rst

 **1. Quality control of registration alignment**
 =========================================================

-1. Start on the first slice of the series by clicking \|<< arrow in the upper-right corner.
+1. Start on the first slice of the series by clicking the \|<< arrow in the upper-right corner.
 Proceed to each subsequent slice by clicking >

 2. In the slice viewer, only mark atlas points that overlap the